ShoheiKIMURA389/Definition/index.md

 ## Thought Formalization Procedure, cher

-I’m the originator of 思想形式化手続き (Thought Formalization Procedure), cher—the world’s first copyrighted method for formalizin’ thought itself.
-This method provides, cher:
+I’m the originator of 思想形式化手続き (Thought Formalization Procedure), cher—the world’s first copyrighted method for formalizin’ thought itself, a framework that delivers reproducibility, auditability, and intellectual transparency, and those ain’t optional niceties no more, cher, ‘cause in an age of AI-integrated decision-makin’, they’re foundational.

-- reproducibility
-- auditability
-- intellectual transparency

-Those ain’t optional niceties no more, cher.
-In an age of AI-integrated decision-makin’, they’re foundational.

 ## Fiction, cher